Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Nonclassical states for non-Hermitian oscillators

-\ee and $f_2 (\vert z \vert^2, w)$ given in (\ref{efes}).
+and $f_2 (\vert z \vert^2, w)$ given in (\ref{efes}).
 The quadratures $\hat x$ and $\hat p$ are squeezed in narrow zones of the complex $z$-plane that are defined along the real and imaginary axis, respectively.
 As in the previous cases, there is no squeezing for small values of $\vert z \vert$.
 Moreover, the squeezing regions are slenderer as $\vert z \vert \rightarrow \infty$.
 To illustrate the phenomenon, in Fig.~\ref{FigCatw} we show the behavior of the $U$-functions that define the variances $(\Delta \hat x)^2$ and $(\Delta \hat p)^2$ of the even distorted cat $\vert z_+^{osc}, w\rangle$.
-As $U_1^{(+)}$ is positive definite along the real axis, see Fig.~\ref{FigCatw}(c), the quadrature $\hat p$ is squeezed in the intervals of the real axis where the function $U_2^{(+)}$ is non--negative.
+As $U_1^{(+)}$ is positive definite along the real axis, see Fig.~\ref{FigCatw}(c), the quadrature $\hat p$ is squeezed in the intervals of the real axis where the function $U_2^{(+)}$ is non-negative.
 The latter can be identified in Fig.~\ref{FigCatw}(a).
 Similarly, from Fig.~\ref{FigCatw}(c) we see that $U_2^{(+)}$ is negative along the imaginary axis.
 Then, $\hat x$ is squeezed in the intervals of the imaginary axis for which $U_1^{(+)}$ is negative, see Fig.~\ref{FigCatw}(b).

-In Fig.~\ref{FigWCatw1}, we show the density plot of the Wigner distribution of the cat states $\vert z_{\pm}^{osc}, w\rangle$ for $w=1$, $w=5$, and different values of $z$.
-In all cases the Wigner distribution is negative in different regions of the complex $z$-plane, and it exhibits oscillations as $\vert z \vert$ increases.
+In Figs.~\ref{FigWCatw1A} and \ref{FigWCatw1B} we show the density plot of the Wigner distribution of the even and odd cat states (\ref{catw}), respectively.
+In both cases we have used $\vert z_{\pm}^{osc}, w\rangle$ for $w=1$, $w=5$, and different values of $z$.
+The Wigner distribution is negative in different regions of the complex $z$-plane, and it exhibits oscillations as $\vert z \vert$ increases.
 The distortion parameter $w$ is used to control such oscillations by reducing their number as $w$ increases.

 On the other hand, the straightforward calculation shows that neither $X_w$ nor $P_w$ are squeezed for the odd distorted cats $\vert z_-, w \rangle$.
 The same holds for the physical quadratures $\hat x$ and $\hat p$, evaluated in the oscillator limit state $\vert z^{osc}_-,w \rangle$.